gatling/gatling/src/sphinx/http/websocket.rst

 Server Messages: Checks
 =======================

-Dealing with incoming messages from the server is done with checks, passed with the usual ``check()`` method.
+You deal with incoming messages with the ``check()`` method.

-Gatling currently only support one check at a time per WebSocket.
+Gatling currently supports only one check at a time per WebSocket.

 .. _http-ws-check-set: